USS Yorktown (CV-5): Salvage and sinking

 Throughout the night of 6 June and into the morning of 7 June, Yorktown remained afloat; but by 05:30 on 7 June, observers noted that her list was rapidly increasing to port.
 Shortly afterwards, the ship turned over onto her port side, and lay afloat for several minutes, revealing the torpedo hole in her starboard bilge- the result of the submarine attack.
 Captain Buckmaster's American flag was still flying.
 All ships half-masted their colors in salute; all hands who were topside with heads uncovered came to attention, with tears in their eyes.
 Two patrolling PBYs appeared overhead and dipped their wings in a final salute.
 At 07:01, the ship rolled upside-down, and slowly sank, stern first, in 3000 fathom of water with her battle flags flying.
 To most who witnessed the sinking, the Yorktown went quietly and with enormous dignity- "like the great lady she was," as one of them put it.
-In all, Yorktowns sinking on 7 June 1942 claimed the lives of 141 of her officers and crewmen.
+In total 141 of Yorktowns officers and crewmen were killed during the sinking.